 Is the child’s preference considered in a custody decision?

 Children under 12 are not asked about their preferences.
 Children 12 and above are asked their preference, and their preference is given more weight the older the child is.
 Under no circumstances, however, can a child unilaterally decide which parent he or she prefers to have custody – the family court always has veto power.

 How does child custody affect child support payments?

 Child custody affects child support payments in that the parent with the most time with the child is presumed to spend the most money on child support, justifying a demand for child support payments from the other parent.
 This is not always strictly true, of course – other factors may intervene.

 Do you have other questions?
 Contact our supportive and highly experienced Springfield child custody attorneys to get the answers you need.

-If you are involved in a child custody dispute in Springfield, Tennessee (or if you anticipate one), talk to an experienced Springfield child custody attorney at (615) 382-4420, contact us online, or stop into our Springfield office just across the street from the courthouse.
-Our family legal matters lawyers have been serving the people of Springfield for many years now.
-Our former clients come from Blackpatch, Barren Plains, Lakeside Estates, Saddlebrook, and all over town.
+If you are involved in a child custody dispute in Springfield, Tennessee (or if you anticipate one), talk to an experienced Springfield child custody attorney, contact us online, call us at 931-650-5484 or stop into our Springfield office just across the street from the courthouse.
+The highly skilled lawyers in our firm have been serving the people of Springfield for many years now.
+Our former clients come from Blackpatch, Barren Plains, Lakeside Estates, Saddlebrook and all over town.